Writing also requires knowing and using a large number of vocabulary words. Further, every content area has its own specialized words and concepts.

 If you are one of the millions of speakers with the low-back merger, you don’t need to toss out great instructional materials that differentiate between these sounds.
 We just need to understand the phenomenon, so that we can treat the o in fox and the aw in saw as two different graphemic representations of the same sound, without trying to force a distinction that just isn’t there.
 If you speak a dialect with the cot-caught merger, the o in fox and the aw in saw are as much the same sound as the ee and ea in tree and treat, which at one time were also distinct sounds that have completely merged for most dialects of English, as of around 300 years ago.

 One precision.
-The graphemes for the o and aw/au sounds do not present exactly the same scenario as ee vs ea.
+The graphemes for the and aw/au sounds do not present exactly the same scenario as ee vs ea.
 The graphemes ee and ea are both vowel teams: two vowel letters representing one vowel sound, as in meet and meat.
-In contrast, o is a short vowel, while aw/au function like vowel teams.
+In contrast, is a short vowel, while aw/au function like vowel teams.
 Diving a little deeper, a careful look at English orthography reveals that a number of spelling rules depend on whether a syllable contains a short vowel or vowel team.
 For example, we use -ck at the end of a short word following a short vowel, as in rock, while the word hawk requires only -k after the vowel team aw.
-So, even if they sound the same for you, it probably makes sense to clearly differentiate short o from vowel teams au/aw because it helps us make sense of spelling patterns.
-As a Canadian, if I were making a sound wall to help children understand the sounds of English, I would put o and aw/au stuck right together, side-by-side, and I would of course pronounce them exactly the same.
+So, even if they sound the same for you, it probably makes sense to clearly differentiate short from vowel teams au/aw because it helps us make sense of spelling patterns.
+As a Canadian, if I were making a sound wall to help children understand the sounds of English, I would put and aw/au stuck right together, side-by-side, and I would of course pronounce them exactly the same.

 From Speech to Print: Language Essentials for Teachers by Louisa Moats.
 The cot and caught vowels are differentiated in this chart (fox and saw), though the book discusses dialectal differences.
 Other spellings for o/aw/au are also shown.